shwetapurushe/dataCrumbs/README.md

 It allows navigation down a hierarchy, for the selection of data columns.

-* Each crumb represent one level of the hierarchy and can be chosen from a drop down selector.
+* Each crumb represents one level of the hierarchy and can be chosen from a drop down selector.
-* The arrow glyph indicates if further navigation of the hierarchy is possible.
+* The arrow glyph indicates whether further navigation of the hierarchy is possible.
 * If a crumb is clicked, the drop down selector is populated with a crumb's respective siblings.
 * If the arrow is clicked , the drop down selector is populated with a crumb's respective children.